Equivariant higher twisted K-theory of SU(n) for exponential functor twists: The equivariant higher twisted -theory of

-\begin{proof} The localisation of an integral domain at any multiplicative subset continues to be an integral domain.
+\begin{proof} First note that $\chi_F$ coincides with the polynomial $g_2(F) \in R_F(SU(2))$ from \eqref{eqn:coeff_F}.
+The localisation of an integral domain at any multiplicative subset continues to be an integral domain.
 By hypothesis we have $g_2(F) \neq 0$.
 Thus, the matrix representation of $d$ from Lemma~\ref{lem:differential} implies that $d$ is injective, which proves $K^G_0(C^*(\cE)) = 0$.
 The group $K^G_1(C^*(\cE))$ is isomorphic to the cokernel of $d$ and the matrix representation of $d$ implies that it has the claimed form. \end{proof}